Pursue your passion for serving others as a pharmacist.

 |PHAR 738||Introductory Pharmacy Practice Experience V||1|

-The third professional year is comprised of 35 semester credit hours in 15 courses.
+The third professional year is comprised of 35.5 semester credit hours in 17 courses.
 A major portion of the P3 year is the ICare lecture courses sequence and patient assessment course, which accounts for 21 semester credit hours.
-The ICare modules in the P3 year include Infectious Disease, Gastrointestinal/Nutrition, Endocrine/Reproduction, Neurosensory/ Psychiatry, Musculoskeletal and Hematology/Oncology.
+The ICare modules in the P3 year include Infectious Disease, Special Populations, Endocrine/Reproduction, Neurosensory/ Psychiatry, and Hematology/Oncology.

 Pharmacy Administration I and II, provide students with management skills and knowledge of the health care system.
 Finally, six semester credit hours of professional elective(s) complete the P3 coursework.